Canada and the G20

 Our participation

-For Canada, the G20 is an important platform to influence global economic, financial, and trade policy issues.
+The G20 is an important platform for Canada to influence global economic issues.
 Canada’s participation provides an opportunity to build consensus with members on matters related to economic stability and growth in Canada and globally.
-This includes supporting sustainable growth through support for the international financial architecture and open, rules-based trade and investment.
+This includes promoting sustainable growth through support for the international financial architecture and open, rules-based trade and investment.

 At the G20, Canada continues to: